-This schedule broadly identifies the type of role and work function of positions falling within each classification stream, and sets out conditions or prerequisites for entry into, and progression through, particular streams.
+This attachment broadly identifies the type of role and work function of positions falling within each classification stream, and sets out conditions or prerequisites for entry into, and progression through, particular streams.

-3.1 Administrative and Corporate Services
+3.1 Administrative and Corporate Services Employees

-- (a) The Administrative and Corporate Services Classification Stream includes positions that are primarily clerical or administrative in nature and provide a range of operational/corporate support functions. - (b) Administrative and Corporate Services positions cover a broad range of disciplines, including finance, procurement, workplace health and safety, training, communications, project administration, economics, human resources, information technology and similar. - (c) At higher classification levels within the stream, positions may include advisory, supervisory, and/or project management responsibilities. - (d) Example positions in this stream include, but are not limited to Administrative Assistant, Executive Assistant, Procurement and Contract Specialist, Human Resources Business Partner, WHS Advisor, and L&D Officer. - 3.1.2 Entry/progression requirements:
+- 3.1.1 Descriptor: - (a) The Administrative and Corporate Services (ACS) classification stream includes positions that are primarily clerical or administrative in nature and provide a range of operational support or customer services functions. - (b) ACS positions cover a broad range of disciplines, including retail, finance, procurement, occupational health and safety, training, marketing, project administration, economics, human resources, information technology and similar. - (c) At higher classification levels within the stream, positions may include advisory, supervisory, and/or project management responsibilities. - (d) Example positions in this stream include, but are not limited to Administrative Assistant, Personal Assistant, Customer Service Officer, Procurement Officer, System Administrator, People and Culture Business Partner, Payroll/Account Officer, Finance Officer, WHS Advisor, Training Advisor. - 3.1.2 Entry/progression requirements: